theheking/intro-to-command-line-hpc/practical_overview/6_Using_text_editor_vim.md

     $ vim bad-reads-script.sh

 Bad reads have a lot of N’s, so we’re going to look for `NNNNNNNNNN` with `grep`.
 We want the whole FASTQ record, so we will also get the one line above the sequence and the two lines below.
-We also want to look in all the files that end with `.fastq`, so we will use the `*` wildcard.
+We also want to look at all the files that end with `.fastq`, so we will use the `*` wildcard.

     grep -B1 -A2 -h NNNNNNNNNN *.fastq | grep -v '^--' > scripted_bad_reads.txt